 On the evening of the second day, a priest gave her the Sacrament of the Sick.

-At that time, Sister Sasagawa recited the Our Father, the Hail Mary, the Gloria and the Apostles Creed in Latin clearly.
+At that time, Sr. Sasagawa recited the Our Father, the Hail Mary, the Gloria and the Apostles Creed in Latin clearly.

 Afterwards, the priest asked her with amazement,